chienle7590/Marketing-Projects/Spark Data Analysis Project/README.md

 # Olist Big Data Analysis using Spark
 ## Introduction:
 This project is a private project that I did to apply the knowledge obtained from Data Engineer Python Course in Datacamp.
-The ultimate purpose is to understand how spark works and employ the pyspark library to analyze the Olist Ecommerce data with more than 4 million rows.
+The ultimate purpose is to understand how Spark works and employ the Pyspark library to analyze the Olist Ecommerce data with more than 4 million rows.

 During the project, I explained and pointed out some of the differences between spark and pandas such as the lazy processing, the SQL query, and dataframe immutability.

 ## Challenge Description
 To complete the project, I have to overcome some of the challenges:
 1. Set up and run Spark in a local machine